 Tax Deductions for Real Estate Agents, Designers & Writers in 2026

-Real estate agents, graphic designers, web developers, tutors, and freelance writers each have a distinct set of tax deductions shaped by how they work and what they spend money on.
 A real estate agent's biggest write-offs are mileage and marketing.
-A designer's are software subscriptions and hardware.
-A writer's are research materials and professional development.
-Understanding exactly which deductions apply to your profession can save you thousands every year.
+A designer's are software and hardware.
+A writer's are research and professional development.
+Understanding which deductions apply to your profession saves thousands every year.

 Real Estate Agents and Brokers